AmulyaK4/AmulyaK4/README.md

 ---

 ### 💡 About Me

-🎓 B.Tech in Information Technology
+💬 just a girl in tech, building her way through the bugs & breakthroughs 🎓 B.Tech in Information Technology
 👩‍💻 Full-Stack Developer
 🧠 Interested in AI, NLP, and Cybersecurity